f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   :align: center
   :scale: 70%

-If you do make a change the blade will be forced to reboot to load a new bitstream image into the FPGA.
+If you make a change the blade will be forced to reboot to load a new bitstream image into the FPGA.

 Configuring PortGroups from the CLI
 -----------------------------------